clearlinux/autospec/README.rst

 Autospec
 ========

-autospec is a tool to assist in the automated creation and maintainence of RPM packaging.
-It will continuously run updated builds based on new information discovered from build failures, until it has a complete and valid .spec file.
+autospec is a tool to assist in the automated creation and maintenance of RPM packaging.
+It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid .spec file.
 The tool makes use of mock to achieve this.

 License
 =======
 autospec is available under the terms of the GPL, version 3.0

-Copyright (C) 2015 Intel Corporation
+Copyright (C) 2017 Intel Corporation

 Configuration of autospec